 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 The Company is required to record all components of comprehensive income (loss) in the financial statements in the period in which they are recognized.
 Net income (loss) and other comprehensive income (loss), including unrealized gains and losses on investments, are reported, net of their related tax effect, to arrive at comprehensive income (loss).
-For the three months ended June 30, 2013 and 2012, and for the period April 19, 2007 (inception) through June 30, 2013, the comprehensive loss was equal to the net loss.
+For the three months ended June 30, 2014 and 2013, the comprehensive loss was equal to the net loss.